glennhickey/vg2sg/README.md

 ## Algorithm

 Iteratatively add VG paths to side graph.
 Consecutive VG nodes will be merged greedily when possible.
-Option to generate paths covering all edges in VG input not already in a path to ensure all nodes and edges get converted.
+Only paths will be converted in this way by default.
+Use the `-s` option to generate paths covering all edges in VG input not already in a path to ensure all nodes and edges get converted.

 **Constraints**
 1. Edits in paths are not supported.
 Any non-trivial (snp/indel) edits will result in an error.